hbs-rcs/hbsgrid-docs/docs/help.md

 2. Do you have the appropriate read or read/write access to the files / folders?
 For example, if your script writes to a sub-folder in your project space, but you do not have read/write access, you will receive a permission denied error.
     - You can check the permissions on files and directories either by viewing the properties of the item in the GUI File Manager in NoMachine or by running `ls -al filepath/to/directory` in a terminal.
     - File permissions can be changed using [our instructions here](https://hbs-rcs.github.io/hbsgrid-docs/worksafe/#file-ownership-and-permissions).
 If you do not have the rights to do so, first check with your colleagues on the project folder to see if they can change the permissions; the owner of the file or folder should be able to do so.
-3. Did you transfer data via mounted volumes instead of via FileZilla / SFTP programs?
+3. Did you transfer data via mounted volumes instead of via SFTP (e.g., Filezilla or Cyberduck)?
 Doing so often results in unexpected file / folder permissions.
-Please see our instructions in 3a to change the permissions if this is what is causing the issue, and we recommend using [other data transfer methods](https://hbs-rcs.github.io/hbsgrid-docs/syncfiles/#transfer-data-fromto-local-storage) going forward.
+Please see our instructions in 2b to change the permissions if this is what is causing the issue, and we recommend using [other data transfer methods](https://hbs-rcs.github.io/hbsgrid-docs/syncfiles/#transfer-data-fromto-local-storage) going forward.

 ## Running Interactive & Batch Applications (Jobs) - PENDs or Not Running